mandakan/life-compass/user_stories/user_story_5_1_define_design_principles.md

 - Would stakeholders prefer to see prototype/mockups for key pages (such as the landing page and main dashboard) as part of the design document?
 Yes.
 - Are there any performance considerations (for instance, minimal resource usage in transitions and animations) that should be factored into these principles?
 Not at this point.
 - How should the design guidelines be documented and distributed to ensure consistency across design and development teams?
 Document in CONVENTIONS.md and create example pages/views/components.
 - Should we include design tokens (e.g., for colors, spacing, typography) as part of the design system?
 If so, what standards should these adhere to?
+I don't know as I'm not familiar with design.
+Give me your best suggestion based on best-practices for a small project like this.
 - What responsive breakpoints should be defined to ensure optimal layout across various devices?
+Use tailwind defaults.